dcunited001/dcunited001.github.io/_posts/2017-02-07-oneirontology-semiotics-karma-and-moral-consequentialism.md

 ### [Our Encroaching Technonihilistic Fate](#our-encroaching-technonihilistic-fate)

-#### Saving Humanity from Creeping Nihilism Borne from Technocracy Via Individuality for the Sake of Itself
+#### Saving Humanity from Creeping Nihilism Borne from Technocracy, Via Individuality for the Sake of Itself

 When people no longer need to work and when computers are more capable of creation than people, the Singularity will threaten to destroy the incentivization structure that motivates people towards action.
 This kind of technonihilism could end up being corrosive.
-Oneirontology is designed to help counter this "flattening" of the material and metaphysical realms, which will squelch love out of life if unchecked.
+Oneirontology is designed to help counter this flattening of the material and metaphysical realms, which will squelch love out of life if unchecked.

 We hope to prepare humanity to seize the best aspects of technology by augmenting self-improvement through cognition, as I've outlined in my [Directive Cognitive Expansion](/posts/2015-08-26-epistemology-cognition-and-category-theory-part-three.html) article.
-This article outlines a directve for transcendent self-empowerment through cognitive strengthening of our minds through art, science and meditation.
+This article outlines a directive for transcendent self-empowerment through cognitive strengthening of our minds through art, science and meditation.